CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0302-Using a Configuration Profile to configure Kiosk mode.md

 ### Task 2: Create the Contoso Kiosk device group

+In this task you will create a device group in Intune to target kiosk settings specifically to the SEA-WS2 device.

 1. Switch to **SEA-SVR1** and sign in as **Contoso\Administrator** with the password of **Pa55w.rd**.
 Close Server Manager.

 2. On **SEA-SVR1**, on the taskbar, select **Microsoft Edge**.